govuk-one-login/mobile-android-one-login-cri-orchestrator/README.md

 ## Getting Started

-Once you have cloned this repo, to clone the submodule `mobile-android-pipelines`, inside this root repository run
+Once you have cloned this repository, to clone the submodule `mobile-android-pipelines`, inside this root repository run

 ```bash
 git submodule update --init --recursive